What is Reverse Osmosis?

 RO System with Concentrate Recycle

-With an RO system that cannot be properly staged, and if the feed water chemistry allows, a concentrate recycle setup can be used where a portion of the concentrate stream is fed back into the feed water to the first stage to increase system recovery.
+If an RO system cannot be properly staged and the feed water chemistry permits, you can use a concentrate recycle setup where a portion of the concentrate stream is fed back into the feed water of the first stage to enhance system recovery.

 RO with concentrate recycle diagram